Unit of study description for 2015

 Note: Departmental permission is required for students who have not completed PUBH5500.

 Qualitative methodologies are historical traditions and systems for planning and justifying research methods.
 This intermediate unit assumes a basic understanding of qualitative research and focuses on qualitative methodologies.
 Qualitative methodologies are informed by theories from sociology, anthropology, philosophy and other disciplines.
 They shape the research questions, objectives, design and outcome of a qualitative study.
 This course begins with general principles of qualitative methodology and study design.
-We examine several qualitative methodologies in detail, including: narrative inquiry, community based participatory research, ethnography, grounded theory, creative, and qualitative synthesis.
+We examine several qualitative methodologies in detail, including: narrative inquiry, community based participatory research, ethnography, grounded theory, arts-based, and qualitative synthesis.
 We consider their historical and theoretical roots, the research practices they encourage, and their current status.
 The final session considers how we can use methodologies as resources rather than recipes, maintaining both flexibility and coherence in our study designs.

 QUAL5003 Qualitative Research Analysis & Writing

 In this Unit you will analyse and write about qualitative data.
 This intermediate unit assumes a basic understanding of qualitative research and focuses on qualitative analysis and writing.
 Workshop one will introduce advanced analytic strategies, including: conversation analysis, content analysis, discourse analysis and Grounded Theory analysis.
-Between workshops, you will work in pairs to analyse a portfolio of qualitative data.
+Between workshops, you will work to analyse a portfolio of qualitative data.
 Workshop Two will concentrate on writing; we will practice tricks and tips for starting writing, structuring articles, and editing your own work.
 Most importantly, we will practice thinking in genres, asking the question: who is going to read this, and how should I write for them?
 After completing this Unit you will have a wider range of analytic techniques at your disposal, and will have experience in shaping your writing to make it appropriate for its intended audience.